rostislav-matveev/FvwmPy/README.md

   `handler` should be a callable taking one argument, which is a packet of type matching `fvwmpy.M_FOR_WINLIST`.
 If `handler` is not supplied then default handler `m.h_updatewl` is used. `m.h_updatewl` simply updates `m.winlist` database with the information received from FVWM.
-It also understands `fvwmpy.M_DESTROY_WINDOW` packets removing corresponding entries from the database.
+It also understands `fvwmpy.M_ADD_WINDOW` and `fvwmpy.M_DESTROY_WINDOW` packets removing corresponding entries from the database.

   This method works reliably independently of the state of the packet queue.
 Even if queue is not empty at the start of this call,